 Phenology describes seasonal change in vegetation condition.
-In this activity, you will use Sentinel-2 NDVI to explore how vegetation greenness changes through the year at the pixel level.
+In this activity, you will use Sentinel-2 NDVI in Google Earth Engine to explore how forest greenness changes through the year.

 Learning objectives¶